top of page

 Zoom Meetings link: this is the same link as the one for the 1:15pm session above (no need to log out over the course of the afternoon)

-While those wishing to continue Book Club discussion during this time may do so, this will also be your first opportunity to self-select from our new slate of exciting Cohort Activities!
-Try one, try a few, try them all over the next two days.
-Have fun!
+While those wishing to continue Book Club discussion during this time may do so, you may also opt to sample from our new slate of experiential activities.
+Try one, try a few, try them all!
+Take a brain break.
+Learn something new.
+Have Fun!!

 Chat Box Monitor: Summit Tech Team (Main Zoom Room)